 The Round Table Literary Journal publishes literary fiction, nonfiction, poetry, and art once a year.
 The selected work will be honored and awards will be given during an annual reading ceremony in the spring term.
-Learn more about our guidelines and submit your work here.
+Learn more about our guidelines below.

 The Round Table Literary Journal History

 The Round Table Literary Journal is the historic print literary journal of Hopkinsville Community College.
 Established by former HCC English professor, Frances Thomas, the journal has been published annually since 1967, showcasing the best literary fiction, poetry, creative nonfiction, and high-contrast artwork from the local area and beyond.

 The Round Table Literary Journal, named after Hopkinsville Community College’s Round Table Literary Park, is founded upon the idea that all voices deserve representation.
 We publish fiction, creative nonfiction, poetry, and artwork that respect language and craft.
 We also strive to develop a sense of community and kinship between our local area and the world at large.

 We believe that good writing and well-rendered art has the power to change the world.
 Regardless of the medium, we want pieces that take us somewhere emotionally, pieces we can’t stop thinking about.
 We are particularly interested in work from underrepresented voices.

 Note: we do have a Children’s Corner, so we are a family-friendly publication.
 That means we are not the market for overt sexuality, gratuitous violence, heavy use of profanity, or nudity in artwork.